Richard Henry Horne: Australia

 In 1856, he was an unsuccessful candidate for the Victorian Electoral district of Rodney.
 In his platform of policies was an ambitious proposal for an irrigation system, which was realised with the construction of the Waranga Basin in the 1900s.

-Following Waranga, Horne acted as a counsel's clerk to his friend, Archibald Michie.
-Horne became a commissioner of the Yan Yean water-supply on 18 April 1857.
-It is unfortunate that his lively Australian Autobiography, prefixed to his Australian Facts and Prospects published in 1859, abruptly breaks off about 1854–55.
-From among the Commissioners he was elected President of the Victorian Sewerage and Water Commission.

 He lost the position "as a consequence of departmental changes" and was promised another "by successive Governments" however this did not eventuate.
 He "wasted three years and upwards, in fruitless expectation", and, with his capital tied up in Goulburn River investments, he applied to the Royal Literary Fund, of London, where he "was at once recognised, and a handsome assistance transmitted to him by return mail".

-While in Australia Horne brought out an Australian edition of Orion (1854), and in 1864 published his lyrical drama Prometheus the Fire-bringer.
-Another edition, printed in Australia, came out in 1866.
-Also published in 1866 were The South Sea Sisters, a Lyric Masque, for which Charles Horsley (then living in Melbourne) wrote the music.
-It was sung at the opening of the 1866 intercolonial exhibition.
 Along with such literary figures as Henry Kendall, Adam Lindsay Gordon, George Gordon McCrae and Marcus Clarke he was a member of the Yorick Club where members met and discussed literature.

 Horne was the founding President of Melbourne's Garrick Club in the 1850s and at a charitable theatrical fundraiser in 1855 "kindly consented to sing a Spanish Romansa and Serence" between the two short plays.